The following candidates have withdrawn their names:

 The Ballot Matrix will show you all the precincts and which County Commissioner, State Senator, State Representative and School Boards are assigned to that precinct.

-DEADLINE TO FILE FOR CITY OFFICES, SCHOOL BOARDS AND CONSERVATION DISTRICTS IS JUNE 2, 2020 AT 4 P.M.
+JUNE 2, 2020 AT 4 P.M.: DEADLINE TO FILE FOR CITY OFFICES, SCHOOL BOARDS AND CONSERVATION DISTRICT

 BALLOT DRAW IS ON JUNE 4, AT 2 P.M.
 AT THE VOTER REGISTRATION OFFICE AT 1840 SIMON KENTON WAY, COVINGTON.
 This is open to the public unless certain restrictions are in force due to COVID-19.